 Looking for stuff like this?
 Follow 1800wheelchair on Facebook.

 Traditionally, dogs are pets that are appreciated for their companionship and affection.
 They are fully dependent on their human owners.
 Owners might be lonelier if the dogs weren’t around, but it wouldn’t affect their daily tasks.
 However, not all dogs are pets.
-Such is the case with assistance dogs, that is, those animals that undergo extensive training to be able to perform specific tasks.
+Such is the case with assistance and therapy dogs, that is, those animals that undergo extensive training to be able to perform specific tasks.
 There are several types, but the two major categories are service dogs and therapy dogs.

 The relationship between a disabled human being and their service dog is symbiosis.
 The dog helps the human perform tasks they would otherwise be unable to do and in exchange receives food, shelter, hygiene and love.
 Service dogs are not pets and are therefore legally permitted into grocery stores and housing that may otherwise not allow animals.
 However, the law does not apply if the dog is violent or serves as a serious health risk.
 It is not necessary for a service dog to wear a vest or tag, but many owners choose to dress their dog anyway so others can identify it.
 Regardless of identification, many people, especially children, do not know proper behavior when a service dog is in the vicinity.
 Some will try to pet it or speak to it, effectively distracting it from doing the work for which it is intended.
 This behavior should be discouraged by the owner through the use of verbal explanation or etiquette cards.
 Service dogs are generally German Shepherds, Labradors or Golden Retrievers.